kaiachain/kaia/kaiax/staking/README.md

   // Staking amounts of each staking contracts, in KAIA, rounded down.
   StakingAmounts []uint64 `json:"councilStakingAmounts"`

+  // The consensus liquidity information CLStakingInfos *CLStakingInfos `json:"clStakingInfos"` }

+type CLStakingInfo struct {
+	CLNodeId        common.Address `json:"clNodeId"`
+	CLPoolAddr      common.Address `json:"clPoolAddr"`
+	CLRewardAddr    common.Address `json:"clRewardAddr"`
+	CLStakingAmount uint64         `json:"clStakingAmount"`
 }

+type CLStakingInfos []*CLStakingInfo
 ```

 - `ConsolidatedNodes()` returns the nodes consolidated by the duplicating reward addresses.
 Note that the AddressBook entries with the same reward address are considered a single validator.
+  - If `CLStakingInfo` exists for a validator after the Prague hardfork, the `ConsolidatedNodes()` will consolidate it.
+Note that `CLStakingInfo` has different reward address so the `CLNodeId` is used to consolidate.
 - `Gini(minStake)` returns the gini coefficient of the staking amounts that are no less than `minStake`.

 ### StakingInfoResponse